Week 3 Start 'Em, Sit 'Em: Matchups to Exploit and Avoid on Sunday's Schedule

 The Carolina Panthers are facing the New Orleans Saints.
 By this point, a fantasy veteran won't require any more analysis.

 There's no safer philosophy than starting players opposing the Saints, who have already yielded 1,025 total yards against the Minnesota Vikings and New England Patriots.
-Pro Football Focus's Scott Barrett tracked their consistent futility:

 Christian McCaffrey has yet to meet the exorbitant preseason hype, but expect any disappointment to disappear in a hurry.
 The Saints have surrendered 19 receptions for 185 yards and a touchdown to running backs, so this is the perfect opportunity for the Panthers to unleash their rookie in a shootout.

-For those ready to note that Jonathan Stewart has received more touches in both games, start him too.
-He should get 15-20 handoffs and goal-line reps just as Mike Gillislee (18 carries, 69 yards and a touchdown) did last week.
-Jonathan White still secured eight catches for 85 yards.
+For those ready to note that Jonathan Stewart has received more touches in both games, start him, too.
+He should get 15-20 handoffs and goal-line reps, just as Mike Gillislee (18 carries, 69 yards and a touchdown) did last week.
+James White still secured eight catches for 85 yards.

 McCaffrey will harvest a point-per-reception (PPR) feast, but Stewart is more likely to find the end zone.
 Both backs belong in starting lineups.